isaacnmm/pestpolicy-hugo2XX/content/posts/kill-weeds-at-the-root/index.md

 4. **Edge Lawn and Garden Beds: ** * Install physical barriers like plastic, metal, or stone edging between your lawn and garden beds.
 This helps prevent invasive weeds (like quackgrass or Bermuda grass) from spreading from one area to another via their root systems (rhizomes and stolons).

-5. **Clean Tools and Equipment: ** * Before moving from a weedy area to a clean one, clean your [gardening](https://pestpolicy.com/august-lawn-and-garden-to-do-list/) tools, mower deck, and even shoes.
+5. **Clean Tools and Equipment: ** * Before moving from a weedy area to a clean one, clean your [gardening](https://pestpolicy.com/august-lawn-and-garden-to-do-list/)tools, mower deck, and even shoes.
 Weed seeds can easily hitch a ride and be inadvertently spread to pristine areas.

 6. **Control Weeds Before They Seed: ** * If a weed does pop up, remove it immediately before it has a chance to flower and produce seeds.
 A single weed can generate thousands of seeds, perpetuating the problem for years.